Skip to content ↓

 Intent

-We aim to provide children with a sense of awe and wonder about the world they live in.
-We want children to learn about diverse places, people, resources within the world and through the study of natural and human environments, as well as physical and human processes.
-For children to study a range of topics varying from far away countries to our local area, developing their skills of enquiry, questioning and problem-solving.
-We encourage our pupils to recognise that they have a voice and feel empowered to use it confidently to discuss and debate topics that they are introduced to and feel passionate about, for example, deforestation or renewable energy.
-Our curriculum is designed to provide our children with the subject specific language they need to describe, question and discuss the world, as well as their place in it.
+Our goal is to inspire children and spark their curiosity about the world.
+We want them to learn about diverse places, people and resources within the world through the study of human and physical geography.
+Children will develop their skills of enquiry, fieldwork and mapwork.
+They will be taught the subject specific language they need to describe, compare and discuss the world, as well as their place in it.
+We encourage our pupils to recognise that they have a voice and feel empowered to use it confidently to discuss and debate topics that they are introduced to and feel passionate about, for example, global warming, climate change and fairtrade as well as ways in which our local area could be improved.

 Implementation

-The children learn about a variety of locations around the globe, beginning with their own locality.
+When exploring our local area, every year group carries out field studies in our local environment to provide opportunities to conduct observations, surveys, investigations and field sketches.
+The use of maps and compasses enhances this experience.
+When exploring countries and continents, the children learn about a variety of locations around the globe, beginning with their own locality.
 As well as locational knowledge, the children learn about the key human and physical features of places; build knowledge of how to use and create maps; develop their understanding of the world's climate patterns and learn how to collect and use geographical data.
-Every year group carries out field studies in our local environment to provide opportunities to conduct observations, surveys, investigations and field sketches.
-The use of maps and compasses enhances this experience.
-Locational knowledge, fieldwork and map work are woven throughout the Geography topics.
+In our final thread, children explore key physical features such as climate, earthquakes and volcanoes and the impact they have on places and people.